Top Austrian court says Ukrainian oligarch can be sent to US

 VIENNA (AP) — Austria’s Supreme Court of Justice ruled Tuesday that a Ukrainian oligarch who prosecutors say had business ties to President Donald Trump’s ex-campaign manager, Paul Manafort, can be extradited to the United States in a bribery case.

-Judges upheld a lower Vienna court’s ruling that Dymitro Firtash, who was arrested in Austria in 2014 and then freed on bail, can be sent to the U.S. The decision comes days after a Chicago federal judge rejected a motion to dismiss an indictment accusing Firtash of a conspiracy to pay bribes in India to mine titanium, which is used in jet engines.
+Judges upheld a Vienna court’s ruling that Dymitro Firtash, who was arrested in Austria in 2014 and then freed on 125 million euros ($142 million) bail, can be sent to the U.S. The decision comes days after a Chicago federal judge rejected a motion to dismiss an indictment accusing Firtash of a conspiracy to pay bribes in India to mine titanium, which is used in jet engines.

 Firtash denies wrongdoing and argued that the U.S. has no jurisdiction over crimes in India.
-However, federal Judge Rebecca Pallmeyer ruled it did because any scheme would have impacted a Chicago-based company, the American aviation giant Boeing.
+However, federal Judge Rebecca Pallmeyer ruled that it does because any scheme would have impacted a Chicago-based company.

-Boeing has said it considered doing business with Firtash but never followed through.
+American aviation giant Boeing, based in Chicago, has said it considered business with Firtash but never followed through.
 It is not accused of any wrongdoing.

-The Austria Press Agency reported that Justice Minister Clemens Jabloner will now have to decide whether the extradition can go ahead.
+The Austria Press Agency reported that Justice Minister Clemens Jabloner will now have to decide whether the extradition can go ahead and his decision is likely in coming days.

 Firtash’s Austrian lawyer and spokesman declined immediate comment after Tuesday’s ruling.

+In a protracted legal battle, a Vienna court initially ruled against extradition on the grounds that the indictment was politically motivated.
+A higher Vienna court in February 2017 rejected that reasoning as “insuffiently substantiated” and ruled that Firtash could be extradited.
+Austria’s Supreme Court of Justice upheld that ruling.

 Before becoming Trump’s campaign manager, Manafort pursued a business deal with Firtash to redevelop a Manhattan hotel.
-Manafort isn’t accused of any wrongdoing in the Chicago case.
+Manafort isn’t accused of wrongdoing in the Chicago case.

-Manafort was sentenced in March to serve more than seven years in prison on federal charges in cases brought in special counsel Robert Mueller’s Russia investigation.
+Manafort was sentenced in March to more than seven years in prison on federal charges in cases from special counsel Robert Mueller’s Russia investigation.
 The charges related to Manafort’s years of Ukrainian political consulting work.
 Manafort also faces fraud charges in New York state.